theforeman/foreman_discovery/README.md

 Run this in the Foreman app root:

     rake discovery:build_image

+Note: If you are using RHEL6 or clones, make sure you run the above command with the SCL Ruby:

+    scl enable ruby193 "rake discovery:build_image"

 You image will be in ./discovery\_image.
 Run the rake task as root, or with passwordless sudo, as the password prompts may get lost in the ruby->bash forking process.